-(1) Regarding the use of social media for endorsements, AS employees may not make an - endorsement on behalf of the AS.
-Any endorsements must explicitly state that the endorsement is from the individual and not related to the AS or any AS positions. - c.
-AS employees, may, as individuals, work on a campaign for or against a candidate or a measure (Board members and Student Senators may as individuals work against a measure).
-AS Board Members and Student Senators may work in their official capacity on a referendum campaign for which they are the official sponsor(s). - AS clubs and Hall Councils may officially endorse candidates or measures of their choice starting on the first day following the Mandatory Election Meeting. .
-AS Clubs or Hall Councils may not spend money or use any AS or residence hall resources for or on behalf of a candidate.

-- AS Club or Hall Council events are not required to be held for the endorsement of candidates.
+- e.d.
+AS employees, may, as individuals, work on a campaign for or against a candidate or a measure.
+AS Executive Board Members and Student Senators may work in their official capacity on a referendum campaign for which they are the official sponsor(s). - d-e_AS clubs and Hall Councils may officially endorse candidates or measures of their choice starting on the first day following the Mandatory Election Meeting.
+AS Clubs or Hall Councils may not spend money or use any AS or residence hall resources on behalf of or against a candidate or measure. - AS Club or Hall Council events are not required to be held for the endorsement of candidates.
+12